-- The client would need to have capacity to make the sort of decisions that arise in
+- The client would need to have the capacity to make the sort of decisions that arise in

 - The client would need to have the capacity to give proper instructions for, and to approve the particulars of claim, and to approve a

-- For a client to have capacity to approve a compromise, they would need insight into the compromise, an ability to instruct solicitors to advise them on it, and an understanding of the solicitor’s advice and an ability to weigh that advice before making a
+- For a client to have the capacity to approve a compromise, they would need insight into the compromise, an ability to instruct solicitors to advise them on it, and an understanding of the solicitor’s advice and an ability to weigh that advice before making a

-The Supreme Court also made clear in Dunhill v Burgin that the test must be applied to the claim that the party in fact has, not to the claim as formulated by their lawyers.
+The Supreme Court also made clear in Dunhill v Burgin that the test must be applied to the claim that the party, in fact, has, not to the claim as formulated by their lawyers.

-If your client is a party to but lacks capacity to conduct proceedings in the County Court, High Court, Family Court or Court of Protection a litigation friend must be appointed to give instructions and otherwise conduct the proceedings on their behalf.9 The rules that govern the procedures vary according to the court or tribunal that the party is before.
+If your client is a party to but lacks the capacity to conduct proceedings in the County Court, High Court, Family Court or Court of Protection a litigation friend must be appointed to give instructions and otherwise conduct the proceedings on their behalf.9 The rules that govern the procedures vary according to the court or tribunal that the party is before.

 4.6 Assessing capacity

-It is for you to decide whether a client has capacity to instruct you and whether you can accept and act on the client’s instructions.
+It is for you to decide whether a client has the capacity to instruct you and whether you can accept and act on the client’s instructions.
 Although the MCA 2005 guiding principle is the presumption of capacity you would not be acting in your client’s best interests when you knew or should have known that there were grounds to doubt their capacity without first satisfying yourself that the client does indeed have the requisite capacity – see paragraph 1.4.2 above.

 You must apply the relevant legal test in respect of each particular transaction at the time the decision needs to be made.